Welcome to Molly Rocket!

 Together, we are Molly Rocket

-, a small but conscientious video game research and development team located in Seattle, WA.
+, a small but diligent video game research and development team located in Seattle, WA.

 is the one on the right.
 She draws the character art, provides extensive pop music condescension, and ensures that our office supply of Newman-O's